QResearch Information for Patients and Privacy Notice

 7. How is the information given to researchers?

 The information is given in the form of tables to researchers who are approved by the QResearch team.
 Approved researchers are employed by UK universities and the team always includes at least one medically qualified doctor.
 No personal information (your name, address etc.) can be given to the researchers because QResearch does not have this information.

 8. Who runs QResearch?

 QResearch is managed by the Chief Medical Officer of EMIS Health – the company that supplies your GP with their computers – and Julia Hippisley-Cox, who is Professor of Clinical Epidemiology and General Practice at the University of Oxford.
-QResearch has an Advisory Board made up of medical professionals and patient representatives.
+QResearch has a Management Board as well as an Advisory Board and Science Committee made up of medical professionals and patient representatives.
 The Advisory Board ensures that the system is run ethically and is accountable.

 10. Where can I get further information?